kubernetes/community/keps/sig-node/0028-20180906-quotas-for-ephemeral-storage.md

   more of data before the housekeeping performed once per minute catches up to it.
 If the primary volume is the root partition, this will completely fill the partition, possibly causing serious problems elsewhere on the system.
+This proposal does not address this issue; _a future enforcing project would_.

 In many environments, these issues may not matter, but shared multi-tenant environments need these issues addressed.